 Our Memphis Heritage Attraction Pass allows you to step back in time and follow the Civil Rights movement with entry into the National Civil Rights Museum and the Earnest Withers Gallery.
 You will also be able to explore Rock and Roll music with admission into the Blues Hall of Fame Museum and the Memphis Music Hall of Fame.
 These tickets are self-guided and will allow you to spend as much time as needed in each museum.

-This Memphis Heritage Attraction Pass provides instant access with admission into four attractions that have really created and shaped the History of Memphis.
+This Memphis Heritage Attraction Pass provides admission into four attractions that have really created and shaped the History of Memphis.

 National Civil Rights Museum is steadfast in its mission to share the culture and lessons from the American Civil Rights Movement and explore how this significant era continues to shape equality and freedom globally.
 Established in 1991, the National Civil Rights Museum is located at the former Lorraine Motel, where civil rights leader Dr. Martin Luther King Jr. was assassinated on April 4, 1968.
 Through interactive exhibits, historic collections, dynamic speakers and special events, the museum offers visitors a chance to walk through history and learn more about a tumultuous and inspiring period of change.